Andy Rooney: Collections and retirement

-Rooney's shorter television essays have been archived in numerous books, such as Common Nonsense, which came out in 2002, and Years of Minutes, probably his best-known work, released in 2003.
+Rooney's shorter television essays have been archived in numerous books, such as Common Nonsense, released in 2002, and Years of Minutes, probably his best-known work, released in 2003.
 He penned a regular syndicated column for Tribune Media Services that ran in many newspapers in the United States, and which has been collected in book form.
 He won three Emmy Awards for his essays, which numbered over 1,000.
 He was awarded a Lifetime Achievement Emmy in 2003.
 Rooney's renown made him a frequent target of parodies and impersonations by a diverse group of comic figures, including Frank Caliendo, Rich Little and Beavis.

 In 1993, CBS released a two-volume VHS tape set of the best of Rooney's commentaries and field reports, called "The Andy Rooney Television Collection — His Best Minutes."
 In 2006, CBS released three DVDs of his more recent commentaries, Andy Rooney On Almost Everything, Things That Bother Andy Rooney, and Andy Rooney's Solutions.

 Rooney's final regular appearance on 60 Minutes was on October 2, 2011, after 33 years on the show.
 It was his 1,097th commentary.

 Views

-He claimed on Larry King Live to have a liberal bias, stating, "There is just no question that I, among others, have a liberal bias.
+Rooney claimed on Larry King Live to have a liberal bias, stating, "There is just no question that I, among others, have a liberal bias.
 I mean, I'm consistently liberal in my opinions."
 In a controversial 1999 book, Rooney self-identified as agnostic, but by 2004 he was calling himself an atheist.
 He reaffirmed this in 2008.
 Over the years, many of his editorials poked fun at the concept of God and organized religion.
 Increased speculation on this was brought to a head by a series of comments he made regarding Mel Gibson's film The Passion of the Christ (2004).

 Though Rooney has been called Irish-American, he once said "I'm proud of my Irish heritage, but I'm not Irish.
 I'm not even Irish-American.
 I am American, period."

 In 2005, when four people were fired at CBS News perhaps because of the Killian documents controversy, Rooney said, "The people on the front lines got fired while the people most instrumental in getting the broadcast on escaped."
 Others at CBS had "kept mum" about the controversy.